-Lockdown may have to be extended says PM at all party meet
+No CM asked me to lift lockdown says PM Modi at all party meet

 New Delhi, Apr 08: Prime Minister Narendra Modi has said that the lockdown may have to be extended.